poppinss/indicative-rules/docs/validations/existence/requiredWithAny.md

 category: existence
 ---

-Ensures the field is required when any of the other fields have non-empty values.
+Enforces the field value to exist when any of the expected fields exists.

 ```ts
 import { validations } from 'indicative/validator'